Conditional Hyper-Network for Blind Super-Resolution with Multiple Degradations: Experiments

 \subsection{Experimental Setting}

 As introduced before, the input of CMDSR consists of two parts: the support set for the ConditionNet and the LR image for the BaseNet.
-When training, n random patches are cropped from n randomly sampled LRs of the same meta-task and this process is conducted for k meta-training tasks.
-Hence, the sizes of support sets and LR images are set as $[k,n*3,h,w]$ and $[k,3,h,w]$ separately during training.
+When training, n random patches are cropped from n randomly sampled LRs of the same task and this process is conducted for k training tasks.
+Hence, during training, the sizes of support sets and LR images are set as $[k,n*3,h,w]$ and $[k,3,h,w]$ separately, where size 3 indicates RGB channels.
 When testing, the full LR image $[1,3,H,W]$ is fed into BaseNet and n random patches are cropped from LR itself to compose the self-support set $[1,n*3,h,w]$ for testing.
 All uniform random croppings allow for overlapping.
 In training configurations, we set the task size as $k=8$ and the size of support set $n$ to 20.
 The patch size $h \times w$ is $48 \times 48$.
 The update step $t_0$ is $10$, which means that the ConditionNet is joined for training after the BaseNet has been trained for 9 steps.
 The loss coefficient $\lambda$ of Eq.~(\ref{combined loss}) is $0.1$.
 The initial learning rates $\alpha,\beta$ of the BaseNet and ConditionNet are set to $10^{-3}$ and $10^{-4}$.
 The ADAM optimizer~\cite{kingma2015adam} is applied.

-We use the LR-HR pairs of DIV2K~\cite{agustsson2017ntire} for meta-training.
+We use the LR-HR pairs of DIV2K~\cite{agustsson2017ntire} for training.
 Following previous works~\cite{zhang2018learning,xu2020unified}, the degraded LR images of different tasks are synthesized based on Eq.~(\ref{degradation}).
 As shown in Eq.
 1, the multi-degradation applies a sequence of degrading effects on HR images, following the order of blurring, bicubic downsampling and then adding noise.
 To ensure consistency with previous works~\cite{zhang2018learning,xu2020unified}, we use $15\times 15$ isotropic Gaussian blur kernels and the Additive White Gaussian Noise (AWGN).
 The blur kernel widths $\sigma_{G}$ are discrete in range of [0.2, $s$] for scale factor $s$ with a stride of 0.1.
 For noise, we set the AWGN with the continuous noise levels $\sigma_{N}$ in range [0, 75].
 For each iteration, the discrete kernel width and continuous noise level are randomly sampled.
 The total task number of our training data is infinite.
 We set the scale factor $s=4$ and all the experiments were conducted on NVIDIA Tesla-V100 GPUs.